JupiterOne-Archives/docs-old/guides/j1-vqb.md

    1. Each relationship has an identifier.
    2. Click the relationship identifier to see its details in the right information pane.
    3. Relationship classes default to all available verbs.
 J1QL shows all the verbs that you can apply to that relationship.
 You can toggle between relationship classes to determine how you want the query to search.
-       `!!!` note The verb RELATES TO covers any and all relationship verbs.
+       **Note**: The verb RELATES TO covers any and all relationship verbs.
 However, It is highly recommended to use specific relationship verbs for faster query performance.

 ![](../assets/vqb-relationship.png)